rahmed12/car_appointment_api/README.md

 ![Untitled Diagram](https://user-images.githubusercontent.com/47451663/101845077-c5958b80-3b1b-11eb-8c8f-4ed85de8baa9.png)

+* __1. Why do we need a car service appointment API?__
+	* We want external developers to have access to our appointment app to be able to build their own application

+* __2. Requirements__
+	* The application should have REST endpoints that do the following:
+ 		* Create users credential for token
+  		* Create token
+  		* Delete appointments from the database
+  		* Create new appointments
+ 		*  Update the status of an existing appointment
+  		* Retrieve a specific appointment from the database.
+  		* Retrieve all appointments that are scheduled between a date range and sorted by price.
+  		* Randomly generate appointments and store inside db

+ 	* The system highly available
+ 	* The system should update in mealtime

+* __3. Capacity Estimation and Constraints__
+	* Since this car service only has one location there is a finite amount of appointments it can take in one day.
+We are going to assume 12 appointments can be made in a given day.

+	* We are going to assume one record takes up 400KB

+	* The read/write will be at a ratio of 1:1 (1 record creating: 1 record read)

+	* New appointment:   1 every 2 hours
+	* Retrieve appointment: 1 every 2 hours
+	* Incoming data: 12 * 400 = 4800KB per day
+	* Outgoing data: 12 * 400 = 4800KB per day
+	* Storage for 10  years: 17G

+* __4. System APIs__
+	* Generating user's credentials:
+` POST body
+{
+    "appauth_id": "",
+    "appauth_secret": ""
+} `

+	* Generating Token:
+` POST body
+{
+    "appauth_id": "",
+    "appauth_secret": ""
+} `

+	* Create record:
+` POST body
+{
+    "first_name": "",
+    "last_name": "",
+    "service": " ",
+    "status": "",
+    "street_address": "  ",
+    "city": "",
+    "state": "”
+     "zip": "",
+    "phone": “”
+    "date": "",
+    "price": ""
+} ` ` header:
+x-access-id  <user credential id>
+x-access-token  <user token> `

+` POST header:
+x-access-id  <user credential id>
+x-access-token  <user token> `

+	* Get all records:
+` GET
+header:
+x-access-id  <user credential id>
+x-access-token  <user token> `

+	* Get one record:
+` header:
+x-access-id  <user credential id>
+x-access-token  <user token>

+url: http://<your host>/appts/<record id> `

+	* Get data range records
+`header:
+x-access-id  <user credential id>
+x-access-token  <user token>

+url: http://<your host>/appts/?startdate=<yyyy-mm-dd>&enddate=<yyyy-mm-dd>`

+	* Update one record:
+`PUT
+body:
+{

+    "status": "close"
+}

+header:
+x-access-id  <user credential id>
+x-access-token  <user token>`

+	* Delete one record:
+`DELETE
+header:
+x-access-id  <user credential id>
+x-access-token  <user token>

+url: http://<your host>/appts/<record id>`

+* __5. Database Design__
+	* Not a lot of data to store
+	* Each object is about 400K
+There are no relationship
+		* We are assuming that the user and service tables are external to us.
+Meaning we don't have knowledge of their user id and service table id and just need to store user appointments
+	* NoSQL is what we are going to use also if we ever need to scale it will be easier to do with with NoSQL

+* __6. System Design__
+* For incoming appointment, we are going to generate our own record id using uuid4.
+We are doing this because we don't want users to be able to guess our internal ids to prevent hacking

+* The user will need to create their own credentials and token with the APIs we have given them.
+The user's secrete id will be encrypted on our system using bcrypt.
+		* The good about this is if the database is compromised their password is safe

+* We create the token using uuid and if there are any old tokens for this user we will delete them.
+Every 30 days, the user token will expire.
+If user token has been expired they will have to generate a new token

+* For all the endpoints we are using the json format.
+We only return json back to the client

+* For testing we are using Postman (and unittest).
+It's better to test with postman as it is easy to test outbound/inbound

 # <a name="Setup"></a>Setup
 * If you want to watch a video version of this, here is the link [![Car Serive appointment API](https://img.youtube.com/vi/VID/0.jpg)](https://youtu.be/UVpPy3DLpBs)